yurii-kyselov/ig-middle-node-test-task/README.md

 $ npm run start:dev

 # to seed db (it creates admin, so strongly recommended to run seeder)
+# default passwords and emails could be found in src/common/seeders/users.seeder.ts
 $ npm run seed:run
 ```